-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Evanston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Evanston is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Evanston who work in office and administrative support (13.41%), food service (8.95%), and sales jobs (8.74%).
+Evanston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Evanston is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Evanston who work in healthcare suport services (10.20%), office and administrative support (9.35%), and management occupations (8.80%).

-In terms of college education, Evanston is nearly on par with the US average for all cities of 21.84%: 19.97% of adults 25 and older in Evanston have a bachelor's degree or advanced degree.
+The percentage of adults in Evanston with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.05% of adults in Evanston have a bachelor's degree or advanced degree.

 The most common language spoken in Evanston is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.